FUTSAFE/FUTSAFE/README.md

    ```bash
    git clone https://github.com/your-username/futsafe.git
    ```
-   2. Or simply download the APK from the folder!
+   2. Or simply download the APK/HTML from the folder!
-   3. Of course, you must allow installation from unknown sources, but don't worry, your smartphone will still scan the app.
+   3. Of course, you must allow installation from unknown sources for the APK version, but don't worry, your device will still scan the app.

 ## 👨‍💻 Author